Pfizer to enroll kids as young as 12 in COVID-19 vaccine study

 Oct 13 (Reuters) - Pfizer Inc PFE.N will enroll participants as young as 12 in its large, late-stage COVID-19 vaccine trial to understand how it works in a wider age group.

-The U.S. Food and Drug Administration granted permission to the drugmaker and German partner BioNTech SE 22UAy.F to enroll the younger participants this month, according to an update on Monday on the U.S. company's website.
+While severe COVID-19 symptoms are extremely rare in infected children, they can pass on the virus to high-risk groups such as the elderly.

-The drugmaker is racing with rivals such as Johnson & Johnson JNJ.N, Moderna Inc MRNA.O and AstraZeneca Plc AZN.L to develop a safe and effective vaccine for the coronavirus.
+That makes determining the effectiveness of a potential vaccine in children crucial, as vaccines work differently in kids and adults, the FDA said in its guidelines in June.

-The companies have pledged to ensure diversity in terms of race, ethnicity, gender, age and other factors in their vaccine studies.
+The U.S. Food and Drug Administration (FDA) granted permission to the drugmaker and German partner BioNTech SE 22UAy.F to enroll younger participants this month, according to an update on the U.S. company's website on Monday.

 Pfizer, BioNTech propose expanding COVID-19 vaccine trial to 44,000 volunteershttps://www.reuters.com/article/us-health-coronavirus-pfizer-biontech/pfizer-biontech-propose-expanding-covid-19-vaccine-trial-to-44000-volunteers-idUKKBN2630QH